Skip to main content

 The IPCT will agree the mechanism of the collection of specimens and the nature of specimens to be collected.
 All staff involved in the preparation of the suspect food will also be required to produce faecal specimens.
 If any staff involved in the preparation of the suspect food has reported symptoms then the head of facilities or catering manager should ensure that they are suspended from duty pending advice from the occupational health department.
 It is the responsibility of the outbreak control or IPCT to analyse the results of the investigation, initiate necessary action and to declare the outbreak over.

-A critical review of the cause, identification and management of any outbreak should be held as soon after the event so as to identify positive aspects and those areas which require improvement.
+A critical review of the cause, identification and management of any outbreak should be held as soon after the event to identify positive aspects and those areas which require improvement.
 Findings should be reported to the chief executive and senior management of the area involved.

 Document control